The-Huginn/wildfly-github-bot/CONTRIBUTING.md

 First `cd` to the directory where you cloned the project (eg: `cd wildfly-github-bot`)

-Add a remote ref to upstream, for pulling future updates, i.e. synchronizing the this repository.
+Add a remote ref to upstream, for pulling future updates, i.e. synchronizing the this repository.asd For example:
-For example:

 ```